 In Dokan, admins can allow or disallow vendor entry to dashboard by default.
 In WCMp admins are required to purchase an add on in order to restrict vendor access to wp dashboard.

 Dokan allows admins to controls if vendors can add store opening and closing times, which WCMp doesn’t.
 The plugin also lets admins control if vendors can have a Google map widget in their store page, alter the banner image dimensions, enable terms and conditions, and let vendors manage reviews from the frontend.
-These important features are missing in WC Marketplace.
+These important features are missing in MultivendorX.

 Dokan also allows admins to disable guest product inquiry, allow vendors to create product tags, allow vendors to select multiple categories for products, control new product status, allow vendors to add discount on products or orders and a lot more.
 Let vendors change order status and duplicate their own products.